This Vegan Chickpea Stirfry Bowl Recipe is a delicious way to bring takeout to your own kitchen!

-While you can use store bought teriyaki sauce if you want, I HIGHLY recommend making the stir fry sauce from this recipe as it really takes the flavor over the top (and is super easy to make too.)
+While you can use store bought teriyaki sauce if you want, I HIGHLY recommend making my 3 ingredient homemade stir fry sauce as it really takes the flavor over the top (and is super easy to make too.)

 Try this next time you’re craving takeout, it’ll satisfy your cravings without the guilt and excess calories!